ukhsa-collaboration/MOST/README.md

     - To get your own Galaxy, please go to the Galaxy Wiki here [https://wiki.galaxyproject.org/Admin/GetGalaxy] and follow the instructions in the sections from "Get the Code" to "Become an Admin" (including).

 2. Installing MOST
+    - There is a small number of Linux packages that need to be installed on your machine, so that MOST can be installed and run propery.
+These are development libraries for xml which are required for the installation of the lxml Python library for reading and writing xml files.
+    - On some popular Linux distributions the commands to install them are:

+    ```
+    UBUNTU: sudo apt-get install libxml2-dev libxslt1-dev python-dev
+    FEDORA: sudo dnf install libxslt-devel libxml2-devel python-devel
+    OPENSUSE: sudo zypper install libxml2-devel libxslt-devel python-devel
+    ```

     - Make sure that you can access ftp sites from the command line running your Galaxy server.
 This is normally enabled by default, but sometimes requires an additional proxy setting.
 Try this command:

     ```